-- Local commercial, industrial, and agricultural business owners;

-- The local Chamber of Commerce;

-- Local real estate developers;

-- Local service providers of workforce training;
+- Local commercial, industrial, and agricultural business owners; - Owners or operators of businesses or facilities within the community that generate significant amounts of traffic or that ship or receive large quantities of freight; - Cargo carriers and logistics companies: - The local Chamber of Commerce; - Local real estate developers; - Local service providers of workforce training;

 - Local human services agencies;

 - The Zoning Enforcement Officer;

-- The Building Official; - The Fire Marshal; - Local economic development staff; - Economic development counterparts in neighboring municipalities; - Commerce Rhode Island; - The Rhode Island Department of Labor and Training. - The RI Department of Environmental Management's Division of Agriculture. - Statewide organizations with an interest in agriculture, such as the RI Agricultural Partnership, the RI Food Policy Council, or the RI Farm Bureau; and - Community-based organizations with an interest in food access or agriculture;
+- The Building Official;

+- The Fire Marshal;

+- Local economic development staff;

+- Economic development counterparts in neighboring municipalities;

+- Commerce Rhode Island;

+- The Rhode Island Department of Labor and Training.

+- The RI Department of Environmental Management's Division of Agriculture.

+- Statewide organizations with an interest in agriculture, such as the RI Agricultural Partnership, the RI Food Policy Council, or the RI Farm Bureau; and

+- Community-based organizations with an interest in food access or agriculture;